 When the films have been assessed by the specialist radiologist results will be given to your specialist.
 Your specialist will advise you of the result and decide whether you will need surgical intervention, further monitoring or discharge.

 Please call our rooms on 08 8331 3662 or 8331 3322 or you can email firstname.lastname@example.org and we will be happy to call you and arrange an appointment.

 Please bring your referral if you are a new patient or if you are a current patient please ensure your referral is still current. (valid for 12 months from your doctor or 3 months from a specialist)

 If you have had imaging relevant to your consultation please bring, along with your medicare and private health fund cards.

 If you are having a mammogram please bring the last 2 years of films and wear 2 piece clothing and no deodorant.

 Patience- Appointment times can be unpredictable despite our best efforts.
-We have a variety of up to date magazines and free WiFi is available to make your wait a bit more bearable.
+We have free WiFi is available to make your wait a bit more bearable.

 Limited parking in Hewitt Avenue and Giles Street is available although 2 hour parking restrictions do apply.
 There is parking further away without time limits if you are anticipating a long appointment.
 A disabled parking space is available in the front of the centre.
 A ramp into Jones and Partners is available if you have a frame or wheelchair.
 The staff will guide you into the Breast and Endocrine Centre.